trifectatechfoundation/trifectatech-website/content/initiatives/workplans/workplan-zstd-rs.md

 +++

-title = "Zstd-rs"
+title = "Zstandard in Rust"
 slug = "zstd-rs"
 template = "initiatives/workplans/workplan.html"

 [extra]
 backLink = "projects/zstd-rs"
-backTitle = "Back to project: Zstd-rs"
+backTitle = "Back to project: Zstandard in Rust"
 +++

 Work on zstd started in July 2025.
 The first milestone is the decompression portion of the library.